ibmdb/python-ibmdb/install.md

-_ **Installing IBM Python &amp; ODBC on Z/OS** _
+_ **Installing IBM Python &amp; ODBC on z/OS** _

 Below steps were followed for the same:

-1. Make sure that the susbystem where the Python &amp; ODBC is getting installed has the latest version of Z/OS i.e. v2.4 or later.
-There are known issues in Z/OS v2.3 C compiler which prevents the Python driver for Db2 to be installed smoothly.
+1. Make sure that the susbystem where the Python &amp; ODBC is getting installed has the latest version of z/OS i.e. v2.4 or later.
+There are known issues in z/OS v2.3 C compiler which prevents the Python driver for Db2 to be installed smoothly.
-2. Select the Db2 which you want to connect to via ODBC as the same needs to be configured as part of ODBC installation in &quot;odbc.ini&quot; file. e.g.
+2. Set the desired Db2 for z/OS subsystem to connect to via ODBC as the same needs to be configured as part of ODBC installation in &quot;odbc.ini&quot; file. e.g.
 ```
 [COMMON]
 MVSDEFAULTSSID=LDS8